Torndeco/pyBEscanner/README.txt

 		Source file is included for the paranoid people out there...
 	* U can alter the settings & pyBEscanner filters, while the program is running.
 Just avoid typo mistakes :)
+	* http://www.pythonregex.com/  Nice website to test out your filter rules on